sdttttt/ressu/wasm/README.md

 # Benchmark

-Under the blessing of WASM of Rust, the memory copy is optimized and the terrifying speed of RSS parsing is achieved.
+Under the blessing of WASM of Rust, the memory copy is optimized and the excellent RSS parsing speed is achieved.

+Browser: `Microsoft Edge 101.0.1210.39`
+Hardware: `CPU: i7-12700H` `Mem: 32G`

 from wasm_bindgen_test: